Interactive Bingo Prototype

 1: Brainstorm traditional + alternative forms of BINGO.

-2: Write a Concept Statement articulating your individual idea
+2: Write a Concept Statement articulating your individual idea and context of use.

-3: Define a User Path by writing a User Need Statement
+3: Define a User Path by writing a User Need Statement and diagramming a User Task Flow.

 Week 2: